What are cookies

 - find out how people use our sites, such as how often they visit, which pages they go to, and which links they click on, so that we can improve our sites

 - help us to provide relevant information, such as details of products, services and other information that you may be interested in

 - store information about which media players you use so that any video content appears correctly.

 7. We do not use any cookies to store any personal data or other data that could be used to identify you as an individual.

 How to turn off cookies

-10. You can turn off cookies in your browser settings.
-If you do turn them off, it is important to remember that you may not be able to use all of the services on our website.
+8. You can turn off cookies in your browser settings.
+Please remember that if you do so you may not be able to use all of the services on our website.

 9. You can find out more about turning off cookies at the independent website allaboutcookies.org